Map Iberian Peninsula 1037Pt

 The connections and diplomatic relationships between the Iberian Peninsula and other European powers were often complex and shifting.
 There were alliances, marriages, and conflicts with neighboring kingdoms, contributing to the intricate political landscape of Europe.

-Related Maps: Mapa De Panam
+Related Maps: Mapa Zonal Sjm

 7. What were the long-term implications of the developments during this period?